"Family practice is the keystone specialty in American medicine. We will do everything in our power to preserve, enhance, and improve it."

 After residency, Darrin hopes to return to his hometown in West Virginia to practice as a family physician and to continue to provide education to students interested in Family Medicine, just as his mentors have done for him.

-Ry Garcia-Sampson, a 2018 Pisacano Scholar, is a 4th-year medical student at the Warren Alpert Medical School of Brown University in Providence, Rhode Island.
-Ry is originally from El Paso, a border town in Texas.
+a 2018 Pisacano Scholar, graduated from Warren Alpert Medical School of Brown University in Providence, Rhode Island and is currently a 1st-year resident in Durham, NC.
 Ry graduated from Brown University with a Bachelor of Arts in Ethnic Studies and was part of the Program for Liberal Medical Education.
-Ry is also currently completing a Master of Public Health at the School of Public Health at Brown University.
+Ry also recently completed a Master of Public Health at the School of Public Health at Brown University.

 While an undergraduate at Brown, Ry was a Minority Peer Counselor, a Minority Peer Counselor Coordinator, and team member on the Brown Women's rugby team.
 As part of the Royce Fellowship, Ry conducted independent research on decreasing the health disparities gap in transplant care for Latinos through the Hispanic Transplant Program at Northwestern Memorial Hospital.
 At graduation Ry was awarded the Alfred Joslin Award for commitment to improving the Brown University environment.